Categories

 Manufacturers sit at the helm of the fashion supply chain, and their decisions can influence the entire lifecycle of a garment.
 Their commitment to sustainable practices can set a precedent:

-Sustainable Materials: By prioritizing eco-friendly materials like organic cotton, recycled polyester, or Tencel, manufacturers can drastically reduce their environmental impact.
+Sustainable Materials: By prioritising eco-friendly materials like organic cotton, recycled polyester, or Tencel, manufacturers can drastically reduce their environmental impact.
 These materials often require less water, fewer chemicals, and produce fewer emissions.

 Ethical Production: Beyond materials, the methods of garment production can also be refined.
 This includes reducing water waste, treating wastewater before release, and adopting energy-saving measures in factories.